 Every required fix must be addressed otherwise the submission will be rejected by the final reviewer.
 A rejection will revert the challenge back to the final fix phase and will penalize the submitter for causing a delay.
 Items that are marked as recommended should be attempted to be fixed but are a lower priority than required fixes.
 If there is sufficient time, they should be included in the final fix.

 Communication during the final fixes stage is extremely important.
 If for any reason the submitter has a question or comment on the review, it should be posted as soon as possible.
 If there is a blocking issue, contact the manager and make a post to the forum.
 The challenge manager will look into the issue and ensure that the primary reviewer is involved as necessary.
-If the submitter should feel that a required fix is impossible, it needs to addressed on the forums.
+If the submitter should feel that a required fix is impossible, it needs to be addressed on the forums.

 A submission should never be resubmitted without the fixes completed or a comment in a readme file.
-Communication between the submitter, reviewer, and copilot is essential to make sure this phase goes smoothly.
+Communication between the submitter, reviewer, and a copilot is essential to make sure this phase goes smoothly.
 The Review Board is always open to communication; reviewers may have overlooked artifacts or misinterpreted the specification.
 Without communication, the Review Board doesn't know that fixes are being finished and can't mark the fixes as complete.

 The format of the final submission is identical to the version provided during the initial submission but with the fixes completed to address the feedback by the review board.
 It is encouraged to add a text file or spreadsheet (which is less cumbersome) that thoroughly lists all the changes that were made to expedite the final review.
 If all of the requirements have been met, the contest is complete.